 As the year 1950 comes to a close, the 4077th staff and surgeons hope 1951 is "a damn sight better" and hopefully they'll be going home.
 The year 1951 is not uneventful: Klinger makes a bet on a baseball team Charles is sure will lose, Hawkeye and B.J. build a kidney machine, Margaret knits a scarf which soon becomes a bed sheet, and Father Mulcahy plants a garden.
 By the time New Year's Eve rolls around again, they all hope 1952 will be "a damn sight better" and that they will be returning home.
 Written by

-The opening scene has Colonel Potter leading the 4077th in celebrating the end of the year 1950 and the beginning of the year 1951.
-In his initial appearance in Season 4's "Change of Command", Potter replaces Colonel Henry Blake as commanding officer, and it is announced that the date of his arrival was September 17, 1952.
-Therefore Colonel Potter would not have been at the 4077th on New Year's Eve 1950.
-And because of this neither Col. Winchester nor BJ Hunnicut should have been there either, given the time they arrived in relation to Col. Potter.
-This also means Radar and Maj.
+The opening and ending scenes have Colonel Potter leading the 4077th in celebrating the end of the year 1950 and 1951 respectfully.
+In his initial appearance in Season 4's "Change of Command", Potter replaces Colonel Henry Blake as Commanding Officer, and it is announced that the date of his arrival was September 17, 1952.
+Therefore Colonel Potter would not have been at the 4077th on New Year's Eve 1950 nor 1951.
+Neither Maj.
+Winchester nor BJ Hunnicut should have been there either, given the time they arrived in relation to Col. Potter.
+This also means Radar, Captain McIntyre, and Maj.
 Burns should have been present as well.
 See more »

 Capt.
 B.J.
 Hunnicut:

 In a few minutes we're going to be decobbing corn, thanks to you and your khaki thumb.

 Don't I know it.
 All week I've been dreaming of getting butter on my cheeks, juice on my shirt, and a niblet wedged between two molars.

 Cpl.
 Igor Straminsky:

 You... you ninny!

 I was just trying to be helpful.
 Next Fourth of July you can eat it on the cob for all I care.